compiiile/compiiile/README.md

 Once installed, 3 commands are available to see your beautiful markdown files :eyes: :

-- `compiiile dev` : creates a web server with hot reload to check your markdown files
+- `compiiile dev` : creates a web server to check your markdown files
 - `compiiile build` : builds all the files for you to serve them production-ready
-- `compiiile preview` : builds the files and preview your production-ready build
+- `compiiile preview` : preview your production-ready build

 To use these commands inside a project, you just have to add these commands to the `scripts` section of your `package.json` file like so: